 HELP US GROW THE NEXT GENERATION OF FOOD JUSTICE AMBASSADORS

-Our transformative Summer Youth Food Justice Program impacts young lives AND our community!
+Our transformative Summer Youth Food Justice Squad Program impacts young lives AND our community!

-This summer, 500 Lowell youth will join Mill City Grows as part of our Youth Food Justice and J-Squad programs.
+This summer, 500 Lowell youth will join Mill City Grows as part of our Youth Food Justice Program.
 They will dig, plant, harvest, and taste while learning new ways to become leaders in our community.
 Any amount listed below will help us reach our goal of raising $20,000 in order to launch this transformative program in July 2018.

 $2,500 funds 1 week of J-Squad